UncleB77/freelancer-toolkit/README.md

 - Edit notes by clicking on them
 - Delete notes using the trash icon
 - All changes are automatically saved

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Built with ❤️ for freelancers
-- Inspired by the need for better project management tools
-- Thanks to all contributors and supporters